Hurricane High School (Utah): History

 In 1974, a new gymnasium and three classrooms were completed at the school site.
 Students walked between the old high school building and the new building for classes.
-In 1978, classrooms and a cafeteria were added, and grades 9-12 moved to the new building.
+In 1978, classrooms and a cafeteria were added, and grades 9–12 moved to the new building.
 The old building remained in use for other grades until it was demolished in the spring of 2004.
 An auditorium, auxiliary gym, and administrative office areas were added in 1996.
 In 2001, a science hall was added and named for the outgoing principal, Robert Goulding.

 The school's enrollment growth forced an expansion of the existing building.
 The expansion opened in 2012.

-Darin Thomas is the principal at Hurricane High School, replacing former principal, Jody Rich in 2018.
+Daniel McKeehan is the principal at Hurricane High School, replacing former principal Darin Thomas in 2023.

 Hurricane High School Principals

 Athletics

-Hurricane High is a part of Region 9 of the Utah High School Activities Association, and has teams in baseball, basketball, cross country, football, golf, swimming, softball, tennis, track & field, volleyball, and wrestling.
-The school also has a speech and debate team, and students from the school's music programs participate in the UHSAA's Solo and Ensemble competitions.
+Hurricane High is a 4A school and is a part of Region 9 of the Utah High School Activities Association, and has teams in baseball, basketball, cross country, football, golf, swimming, softball, tennis, track & field, volleyball, and wrestling.
+The school also has a speech and debate team, and students from the school's music programs participate in the UHSAA's Solo and Ensemble competitions.The school has long standing rivalries with Cedar High, Dixie High, Pine View High, Desert Hills High and Snow Canyon High in region 9 sports.
+They also have had some pretty intense sporting events against Crimson Cliffs High school, despite Crimson Cliffs high being by far the newest high school in the county.